 An overview of the origins, beliefs, and advancement of the world's second fastest growing religion.
 This course aims to help students understand the worldview and practices of Muslims with a view to facilitating appropriate Christian interaction.

 HS 251.
-United States Government and Society.
+Survey of United States History.